Aafin15/Chroma_Sense/README.md

 📌 License
 This project is open-source and free to use for personal or academic projects.
 This project is licensed under the [MIT License](LICENSE).
+🔒 Official repository of Chroma_Sense by Aafin15 — Please fork to contribute, but do not claim original ownership.

 ### 📦 Install required libraries: